ietf-ivy-wg/network-inventory-yang/draft-ietf-ivy-network-inventory-yang.md

-The identity definition of additional types of "ne-type" and "non- hardware" identity of component are outside the scope of this document and could be defined in application-specific or technology- specific companion augmentation data models, such as
+The identity definition of additional types of "ne-type" and "non- hardware" identity of component are outside the scope of this document and could be defined in application- and technology-specific companion augmentation data models, such as
 {{?I-D.wzwb-ivy-network-inventory-software}}.

 In {{!RFC8348}}, rack, chassis, slot, sub-slot, board and port are defined as components of network elements with generic attributes.